Introduction to Market Sentiment

 Some sectors and companies are non-cyclical: they offer products that consumers don’t give up on even in a crisis.
 These are, for example, food, electricity, and medical services.

 The earnings of such companies remain relatively stable over the entire business cycle.
-Such stocks are considered defensive, and they are less likely to decline in a crisis than all others.
+Such stocks are considered defensive, and they are less likely to decline in a weak economy than all others.
 In short, when the first signs of a bear market appear, it makes sense to focus your portfolio on such companies and sectors.

 Hold spare cash and catch opportunities